Hairy Bikers Beef Curry Recipe

 Instructions

-2. Sauté the onions until soft, then add the ginger and garlic paste and cook for 1 minute.
+2. Cook the onions: Lower the heat to medium.
+Add the onions and cook for 8–10 minutes until soft and golden.
+Stir in the ginger and garlic paste and cook for 1 minute.

-4. Add the tomato puree, beef stock, and coconut milk.
-Return the beef and bay leaves to the pan.
+4. Build the sauce: Stir in the tomato puree, beef stock, and coconut milk.
+Return the beef to the pan with the bay leaves and bring to a gentle simmer.

-5. Bring to a simmer, then cover and cook on low for at least 2 hours, or until the beef is tender.
+5. Slow cook: Reduce the heat to low, cover, and simmer for at least 2 hours until the beef is tender.
+Stir occasionally.

 Leave a Reply